stowball/quench-vue/README.md

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]

-**Simple, client-side hydration of pre-rendered Vue.js apps**
+**Simple, tiny, client-side hydration of pre-rendered Vue.js apps**

 Quench Vue allows server-rendered/static markup to be used as the `data` and `template` for a Vue.js app.
 It's great for when you can't/don't want to use "real" [server-side rendering](https://vuejs.org/v2/guide/ssr.html).

-All of Vue's existing features will work as normal when the app is intialised in the browser.
+All of Vue's existing features will work as normal when the app is initialised in the browser.

 ## Demo